alanng10/Time/Docue/a.md

 Time imagine has park kind.

-Time is output including feel.
+Time not include feel.

 TIME is all time included.

-TIME is all output including feel included.
+TIME not include feel.